 If you don't use the correct equipment and drive properly, you can lose control when you pull a trailer.
 For example, if the trailer is too heavy, the brakes may not work well -- or even at all.
 You and your passengers could be seriously injured.
+You may also damage your vehicle; the resulting repairs would not be covered by your warranty.
 Pull a trailer only if you have followed all the steps in this section.
-Ask your Chevrolet dealer for advice and information about towing a trailer with your vehicle.
+Ask your dealer for advice and information about towing a trailer with vour vehicle.